glovid/Glovid-Nuker/README.md

 A demonstration project designed to use requests only to have some fun.
 Due to multiple token support, proxies and obviously being threaded, this nuker should be the fastest you can get

+Proxies may seem useless but if you're doing bulk actions (Banning over 10k people example) You may get ratelimited without them

 Note that using this project is most likely api abuse and can cause damage.
 Only use if you have discord's permission and you're doing it in a server you have permissions in